giacbrd/ShallowLearn/README.rst

 ``shallowlearn.models.GensimFastText``
     A supervised learning model based on the fastText algorithm [1]_.
-    The code is mostly taken and rewritten from `Gensim <https://radimrehurek.com/gensim>`_, it takes advantage of its optimizations and support.
+    The code is mostly taken and rewritten from `Gensim <https://radimrehurek.com/gensim>`_, it takes advantage of its optimizations (e.g. Cython) and support.

 ``shallowlearn.models.FastText``
     **TODO**: The supervised algorithm of fastText implemented in https://github.com/salestock/fastText.py